 Summary: This is part I in my series on analysing BoardGameGeek data.
 Other parts can be found here: Over the last few years, board games have become one of my favoured pastimes.

-Summary: 27 min read Web Design, Guides Share on Twitter or LinkedIn Planning is essential for most businesses and organizations.
+Summary: 27 min read Web Design, Guides Saved for offline reading Share on Twitter, LinkedIn Planning is essential for most businesses and organizations.
 Unfortunately, when it comes to websites there is often a failure to plan properly or at all.
 This guide aims to change that.

 Summary: I love the idea of the “personal canon”: an encapsulation, in list form, of those things that have most shaped you.
 A sort of annotated bibliography of influences.